This one is quite a rarity. It appears* to be a prototype of the less common variant of the Jupiter Ace.

 We found out.

-After I posted this on Patreon, the owner got in touch with the person they got the board from:
+After I posted this on Patreon, the current owner got in touch with the person they got the board from:

 "Short form - mea culpa, the bent pins, extra chips and colourful re-wiring were all me.
 The board wasn't preserved as a museum piece, it was used it as a platform for experiments to learn about the Z80, Transputers and other interesting things.
 The bent pins and mis-aligned chips were a result of packing and unpacking things over several home moves from 1980's to 2010 and at one stage the chips were store separately from the boards."